 - Developing SOPs for the use of hazardous chemicals not covered by the CHP.

 Employee.
 Individual laboratory employees are responsible for their own safety.
 All individuals performing work with hazardous substances must accept a shared responsibility for operating in a safe manner.
-They also have the responsibility to inform their supervisors of accidents and of any work practices or working conditions they believe to be hazardous.
+They also have the responsibility to inform their supervisors of accidents and any work practices or working conditions they believe to be hazardous.

 Student.
 While students are not covered under the provisions of the OSHA Laboratory Safety Standard, students must be aware of the safety and health hazards associated with laboratory work.
-Students must also use the appropriate protective equipment while working in the laboratory and must follow all appropriate safety procedures.
+Students also must use the appropriate protective equipment while working in the laboratory and must follow all appropriate safety procedures.